In China, high demand for robots but too many robot manufacturers

 But customers warned that demand for more robots does not equate to demand for more robot suppliers.

-Frank Chuang, assistant director of manufacturing operations at Ford Greater China, said that since most robot manufacturers use customised operating systems and components, his company is conservative regarding suppliers.
+Frank Chuang, assistant director of manufacturing operations at Ford Greater China, said that since most robot manufacturers use customized operating systems and components, his company is conservative regarding suppliers.

 "If we don't carefully select the robots, then in the near future we will generate not just programming language issues but also maintenance issues."